zhilangtaosha/Markdown/Workload Report.md

 3.Adapt to Github and create course related repository and files.
 4.Adapt to the current popular Markdown text compiler.
 5.Group discussion.
-6.Finsh the usecases of display and newly build.
+6.Finsh the usecases of display and newly build.(链接：[enter link description here](https://github.com/zangyifan0221151610/Markdown/blob/master/Software%20Requirements%20%20Analysis.md))
 7.Finsh the file of Non-functional requirements.

 # Week 2